Brandy Freaks Out Over Meeting Janet Jackson: ‘My Heart Was Beating So Fast’

-Brandy and Janet Jackson are currently both in Australia performing on the same stage.
-The iconic duo posed for a photo together which Brandy freaked out about.
+Brandy and Janet Jackson are currently both in Australia performing on the same stage as part of the “RnB Fridays Live 2019” tour.
+The iconic duo posed for a photo together, which Brandy then posted to social media, writing in her caption that meeting Janet made her very excited.

-The “Top of the World” hitmaker posted a photo of her and Jackson to her Instagram account and wasn’t shy about admitting that she was fangirling at the moment.
+The “Top of the World” hitmaker posted a photo of her and Janet to her Instagram account and she wasn’t shy about admitting that she was fangirling in the moment.

 For her caption, she mentioned that her heart was beating so fast and that it was mindblowing to share the stage with the “Love Will Never Do (Without You)” chart-topper.
-She thanked Jackson for setting an example for singers like Brandy who came onto the music scene after her.
+Brandy thanked Janet for setting an example for singers like her who came onto the music scene after Janet’s trailblazing.

-Brandy and Janet smiled in the photo, directly to the camera lens, and flashed their pearly whites.
-The pair of them looked really happy to be in each other’s company which made the photo special for their fans to see.
+The two singers smiled in the photo while looking directly into the camera lens, flashing their pearly whites.
+They looked really happy to be in each other’s company which made the photo special for their fans to see.

-Jackson sported an all-black comfy look and paired a plain sweater with baggy sweatpants.
+Janet sported an all-black comfy look, wearing a plain sweater and baggy sweatpants.
 She rocked black-and-white Converse-looking platform sneakers and accessorized herself with a thin gold necklace.
-She wore her curly dark hair long down and applied a red lip.
+She wore her long, curly dark hair down and applied a red lip.

 Brandy, on the other hand, was full of color.
-She stunned in a multi-colored gown that had multiple flower patterns on it.
-She paired the look with blue, black, and white sneakers and rocked her hair braided.
-She wore an orange headscarf and applied a bindi to her forehead.
+She stunned in a multi-colored coat that had multiple flower patterns on it.
+She paired the look with blue, black, and white sneakers and rocked her hair in braids.
+She wore an orange headscarf and had a bindi on her forehead.

 “The power in this photo.
 Whew,” one user wrote.